samlin001/asd-codelabs/codelab1/README.md

 <img src="res/SSH.png" width="800">

 2. Chrome Remote Desktop
     - Chrome Remote Desktop provides GUI, which is easier to use.
-However, it requires more bandwith than SSH & additional set up.
+However, it requires more bandwidth than SSH & additional setup.
     - Set it up by [Configuring and starting the Chrome Remote Desktop service](https://cloud.google.com/architecture/chrome-desktop-remote-on-compute-engine#configuring_and_starting_the_chrome_remote_desktop_service)
     - To copy & paste between your local machine & the VM, [Enable Clipboard Synchronization](https://cloud.google.com/architecture/chrome-desktop-remote-on-compute-engine#enable_clipboard_synchronization).
     - For Windows users: the Windows app for chrome remote desktop is no longer supported, use the web app instead.

 ## One-time setup of a new VM
-Even the curstom image includes all software, there are still a few steps to make a new VM ready for a user.
+Even the custom image includes all software, there are still a few steps to make a new VM ready for a user.
 ```
   echo "Check if kvm is enabled for the VM.
 If not, follow Enabling nested virtualization for VM instances"
   ls -l /dev/kvm